anshumandwivediusa/java-notes/06. collections/functional_interfaces.md

 ## FunctionalInterface

-**The `@FunctionalInterface` annotation is a compiler-level contract: it enforces that an interface has exactly one abstract method (SAM), making it valid for use with lambdas and method references.
+**The `@FunctionalInterface` annotation is a compiler-level contract: it enforces that an interface has exactly one abstract method (SAM), making it valid for use with _lambdas_ and _method references_.
 It’s not required, but when present, the compiler will throw an error if the interface violates functional interface rules.**